Big Spring, Texas: Origin of the name "Big Spring"

 The spring was sourced from a relatively small aquifer situated on the northern end of the Edwards Plateau and the southern end of the High Plains, being, structurally, a collecting sink of lower Cretaceous (Fredericksburg) limestones and sands.
 The spring aquifer held a large quantity of water due to the great number of fractures, solution channels, and interstices in the rocks and underlying sands, although the areal extent of the Big Spring sink is estimated to be only 1 mi in diameter, with the main area only 3000 ft wide and almost circular, with some ellipticity trending towards the west.
 The Cretaceous beds subsided about 280 ft below their normal position, centered on the southeast quarter of Section 12, Block 33 T1S; T&P RR Co survey, and the entire stratum appears to be preserved within the sink, the surface topography roughly following the subsurface subsidence.
 This writing identifies the sink as one of a number of similar subsurface geologic features in the surrounding area, differing from the Big Spring sink only in the fact that the surface topography above the others, while showing some decline, does not dip low enough to intersect the top of the water tables; hence, no springs could form from the other aquifers.
 In a passing comment, enigmatic in its content and disappointing in its brevity, the report states no other comparable deep sinks formed elsewhere on the Edwards Plateau.

 The same publication suggests the spring's discharge volume was in excess of 100000 gal per day at the time of the railroad's arrival in the area in the late 1880s.
-The water was heavily mined by wells built by both the railroad and the early town of Big Spring, greatly in excess of its modest recharge rate, until the water table first dropped below the level of the spring outlet, and, finally, was completely depleted by the mid-1920s.
+The water was heavily mined by wells built by both the railroad and the early town of Big Spring, greatly in excess of its modest recharge rate, until the water table first dropped below the level of the spring outlet, and finally, was completely depleted by the mid-1920s.
 The city now artificially fills the spring from its current source of water as a means of allowing residents and visitors to maintain some idea of how it appeared in times past.

 Geography

-Big Spring is located slightly south of the center of Howard County in the valley of Beals Creek, an east-flowing tributary of the Colorado River.
+Big Spring is located slightly south of the center of Howard County in the valley of Beals Creek, an eastward-flowing tributary of the Colorado River.
 Interstate 20 runs through the northern side of the city, with access from exits 174 through 182.
 I-20 leads east 108 mi to Abilene and west 40 mi to Midland.
-U.S. Route 87 (Gregg Street) runs through the center of Big Spring, leading north 106 mi to Lubbock and southeast 86 mi to San Angelo.
+U.S. Route 87 (Gregg Street) until recently ran through the center of Big Spring, leading north 106 mi to Lubbock and southeast 86 mi to San Angelo.
+A bypass to the west of the city now carries US 87, while the old route is now Business US 87.